The A-decomposability of the Singer construction: Introduction

+Moreover, the general formulation of Conjecture \ref{weak_conjecture_intro} allows the following reduction strategy to be applied: \begin{enumerate} \item Proposition \ref{prop:reduction_s=3} reduces to the case $s=3$, by standard properties of the Singer functors. \item Lemma \ref{lem:F(n)-reduction} reduces to studying the cases of the free unstable modules $M= F(n)$, since these generate the category of unstable modules. \item The standard embedding of $F(n)$ in $P_n$ induces an inclusion $R_3 F(n) \subset R_3 P_n$.
+This allows the known structure of $R_3 P_n$ as an unstable algebra over the Steenrod algebra (see Proposition \ref{prop:invt_ring_Singer}) to be exploited. \end{enumerate}

-The proof of Theorem \ref{main_intro} builds upon the methods of Tr{\`\acircumflex}n N. Nam and the first named author.
-An important new ingredient is the usage of the Milnor operations $Q_0$, $Q_1$, which is a key element of the inductive strategy used in Section \ref{sect:proofs}.
+The proof of Theorem \ref{main_intro} builds upon some of the methods of Tr{\`\acircumflex}n N. Nam and the first author \cite{HN,HN2}.
+However, an important new ingredient is the usage of the Milnor operations $Q_0$, $Q_1$, a key element of the inductive strategy used in Section \ref{sect:proofs}.

+\begin{rem} By using the reduction strategy here and the Milnor operations, it is possible to give a short proof of the case $M= \field$, the main result of \cite{HN}. \end{rem}

-Moreover, the general result proved is stronger than obtained hitherto in the cases of Example \ref{exam:known}, giving information on the Steenrod operations which are required to hit elements (see Theorem \ref{thm:hyper_refined} below).
+For the submodule $\rtilde[3] F(n) \subset R_3 F(n)$, the result proved gives information on the Steenrod operations which are required to hit elements (see Theorem \ref{thm:hyper_refined}).
+In particular, even in the cases treated previously in \cite{HN,HN2}, the result proved is stronger.
+Crucially, this additional precision is used in the inductive proof.

-{\bf Organization:} background and references are provided in Section \ref{sect:background} and the results are stated in Section \ref{sect:results}, where the standard reduction arguments are explained.
-The first result, concerning the image of the Steenrod total power, is proved in Section \ref{sect:image_sts}; the precise form of the main result is stated and proved in Section \ref{sect:proofs}.
+{\bf Organization of the paper:} Background and references are provided in Section \ref{sect:background} and the results are stated in Section \ref{sect:results}, where the reduction arguments are explained.
+The first result, concerning the image of the Steenrod total power, is proved in Section \ref{sect:image_sts}.
+The precise form of the main result is stated and proved in Section \ref{sect:proofs}.
+Finally, the Appendix explains why the composite of the Singer algebraic transfer and the Lannes-Zarati morphism identifies as above.